 You can use several different approaches to load data into a model, including:

 Root-level input ports — Import signal data from a workspace, using the Input configuration parameter to import it to a root-level input port of a Inport, Enable, or Trigger block.
-To import many signals to root-level input ports, consider using the Root Inport Mapper tool, which updates the Input parameter based on the signal data that you import and map to root-level input ports.
+To import many signals to root-level input ports, consider using the Root Inport Mapper tool.

 From File block — Read data from a MAT-file, outputting the data as a signal.